zonemaster/zonemaster-backend/docs/installation.md

     $ cd ~/
     $ mkdir logs

-Note: The Perl module `Parallel::ForkManager` exists as a Debian package, but with a version too old to be useful for us.
+Note: The Perl modules `Parallel::ForkManager` and `JSON::RPC` exist as Debian packages, but with versions too old to be useful for us.

 ## Database set up